 Contact Number: +263 77 882 1490

-Ms Mthandazo Tsambani is a professional designer and dress maker currently based in the City of Bulawayo.
-She has been in the textile industry for most of her adult life, producing high quality garments which she supplies to major wholesalers and retailers across Zimbabwe.
+Mr Nkosilathi Nkomo is a professional designer and dress maker currently based in the City of Bulawayo.
+He has been in the textile and fashion design industry for most of his adult life, producing high quality garments which he supplies to high profile entertainers across Zimbabwe